 All student employees are designated as temporary and nonexempt under state and federal wage and hour laws.
-Nonexempt employees are covered by the Fair Labor Standards Act (FLSA), entitling them to overtime pay for hours worked in excess of 40 in any given week.
+Nonexempt employees are covered by the Fair Labor Standards Act (FLSA), entitling them to overtime pay for hours worked in excess of 40 in any given week, although we highly discourage working overtime.